RunOrVeith/FGG/README.md

 - Bf0505: 96.44% WCP
 - Bf0506: 96.51% WCP

+__Output format__:
 The files are of type HDF5 and follow the following format:
+You can read them with h5py.
 - Dataset "FGG_features": These are the output features of shape `|V|x128`.
+V is the number of nodes in the graph and depends on the input size track length.
+We split tracks into sub-tracks once they reach a certain length.
+For example on Buffy Episode 6, `V=3176` for `535` full tracks.
+Please see the paper for details.
 - Group "Tracks": Contains the following  datasets.
 Each dataset has `|V|` rows.
     - "tracker_id": The id of the tracker to which the features belong.
     - "label": The ground-truth label.
 If you run  FGG on a dataset where there are no labels, this will be missing in the output file.